 Fearful & Possessive Pugs

 If a Pug is showing aggressive behaviors toward other humans, it’s likely that they’re just scared of that person.
-Though it may sound silly, it happens more often than you think.
+Although this may sound silly, it happens more often than you think.
 Ever hear of the small dog syndrome?
 It’s real.

 Dogs that aren’t socialized with other humans only know the humans in their own pack.
-Everyone else is a stranger.
+Everyone else is a stranger and potentially a threat.

 Otis (our pug) got used to the baby and is now super protective.
 He goes out of his way to make sure he’s careful around the baby.– Ferndiddly (Reddit user)